 If someone contacts you about the vaccine and you're not sure if they’re genuine, end the conversation and contact your local GP.

 Fake messages from Gov.uk have been doing the rounds offering tax refunds, benefit payments and fines.
 The messages are designed to entice you to click on a link or call a number that will take you to a fake website or call centre where criminals will try to get you to enter your personal information.

-Be cautious of unexpected emails or text messages asking you to click links or phone companies.
-Don’t provide any personal information unless you’re 100% sure you’re dealing with.
+Think before you click.
+Be wary of unexpected emails or text messages asking you to click links or telephone a company.
+Don’t provide any personal information unless you’re 100% sure who you’re dealing with.

-If something looks too good to be true, it probably is.
+People or companies offering COVID-related products might not be genuine businesses.
+If it looks too good to be true, it probably is.

 Be careful where you get information about coronavirus.
 Only use government and NHS websites or reputable news outlets for the latest coronavirus information.

 Lots of new groups popped up during the pandemic and, while most had good intentions, not all were genuine.